 Measuring almost six centers in length, the Vision Mercedes-Maybach 6 Cabriolet incorporates the classic proportions of art deco design with its extremely long bonnet and puristic, flowing lines, and at the same time completely reinterprets these aesthetic principles.

-The newly designed 24-inch light-alloy wheels feature a centre lock.
-This is painted in rose gold and as such reflects the colour shade used on all electric vehicle studies from Mercedes-Benz.
-The extended, round “boat tail” format of the Vision Mercedes-Maybach 6 Cabriolet’s rear recalls a luxury yacht, and narrow tail lights which emphasise the width of the vehicle are integrated in its outer edges.
-Further distinctive features at the rear include the diffuser with aluminium frame and the air outlets behind the wheel arches.
+The newly designed 24-inch light-alloy wheels feature a center lock.
+This is painted in rose gold and as such reflects the color shade used on all-electric vehicle studies from Mercedes-Benz.
+The extended, round “boat tail” format of the Vision Mercedes-Maybach 6 Cabriolet’s rear recalls a luxury yacht, and narrow tail lights that emphasize the width of the vehicle are integrated into its outer edges.
+Further distinctive features at the rear include the diffuser with aluminum frame and the air outlets behind the wheel arches.

 The transition between the vehicle rear, the area of the boot lid and the interior boasts a flowing design.
 Crystal white high-quality nappa leather creates an exciting contrast to the dark paint finish.
 The custom-made fabric top with interwoven rose gold threads has been perfectly coordinated with the look of the vehicle.

 Above the 360° luxury lounge, the display strip links doors, dashboard and the rear area.
 All display elements are integrated into the continuous glass trim part.
 By way of contrast, classic round dials, such as the instrument cluster, are positioned prominently.
-The combination of digital displays with real needles is also totally on trend.
-By using “hyperanalogue” elements, the designers are responding to the need of people to experience analogue luxury in what is an increasingly digital world.
-As a classic borrowing from aviation, three air vents are positioned beneath the wing which appear to float like engines.
+The combination of digital displays with real needles is also totally on-trend.
+By using “hyperanalogue” elements, the designers are responding to the need of people to experience analog luxury in what is an increasingly digital world.
+As a classic borrowing from aviation, three air vents are positioned beneath the wing which appears to float like engines.

 Mercedes-Maybach stands for the ultimate in exclusivity and individuality.
 The target group includes customers who place value on exquisite luxury, perfect workmanship and exceptional appointments.
 The latest vehicles include models launched in July 2017, namely the Mercedes-Maybach S 560 4MATIC, and the S 650, which blends the perfection of the Mercedes-Benz S‑Class with the exclusivity of Maybach.
 Limited to 300 examples, the Mercedes Maybach S‑Class Cabriolet is the first open-top Maybach for decades and a homage to open-top automotive refinement.